kinfe19/Ecommerce-app-Shopping/README.md

 # provider

-A new Flutter project.
+A new Flutter project

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a e-commerce mobile app for you

 A few resources to get you started if this is your first Flutter project: